Hug Me Bear Lovey – Free Crochet Pattern

 Using color A (shown as brown):

-R1: Ch 3 (counts as DC now and throughout), 2 DC in ring, *ch 3, 3 DC in ring.
-Repeat from * an additional two times.
-Ch 3.
-Join with a sl st to top of beginning ch 3.
+R1: Ch 4, join with a sl st to form a ring.
+Ch 3, (counts as DC now and throughout), 2 DC in ring, *ch 3, 3 DC in ring.
+Repeat from * an additional two times (3 repeats in total), ch 3, join with a sl st to top of beginning ch 3.

-Sl st over the next 2 sts and into the first ch 3 space.
+Sl st over the next 2 sts and into the first ch 3 corner space.

-Sl st over the next 2 sts and into the first ch 3 space.
+Sl st over the next 2 sts and into the first ch 3 corner space.

-R4: Ch 3, 2 DC in same ch 3 space, ch 3, 3 DC in same ch 3 space (corner made). *[Ch 2, 3 DC] in each of the next ch 2 spaces.
-Ch 2. **Work [3 DC, ch 3, 3 DC] in the next corner space.
-Repeat from * an additional two times.
-Repeat from * to ** one time.
-Ch 2.
-Join with a sl st to top of beginning ch 3.
+R4: Working in the same corner space, [ch 3, 2 DC, ch 3, 3 DC]. *[Ch 2, 3 DC] in each of the next ch 2 spaces, ch 2.
+Working in the next corner space, [3 DC, ch 3, 3 DC].
+Repeat from * an additional two times (3 repeats in total).
+[Ch 2, 3 DC] in each of the next ch 2 spaces, ch 2, join with a sl st to top of beginning ch 3.

-Sl st over the next 2 sts and into the first ch 3 space.
+Sl st over the next 2 sts and into the first ch 3 corner space.

 R7-8: Repeat R4.